-As the largest provider of Inivisalign in the Lehigh Valley, we have a lot of patients in aligners and frequently get questions about which aligners they should be wearing, etc. I thought it would be helpful to explain what all the numbers mean on the packages and the aligners themselves, to help everyone out there understand their treatment progression better.
+As the largest and most experienced provider of Invisalign in Hampton Roads, we have a lot of patients in aligners and frequently get questions about which aligners they should be wearing, etc. I thought it would be helpful to explain what all the numbers mean on the packages and the aligners themselves, to help everyone out there understand their treatment progression better.

 Invisalign Patient ID

 – This patient ID number is assigned to you by Invisalign and it can be found on both the package and the aligners highlighted below.

 – Invisalign Full, Invisalign Teen, Invisalign Express 10, Invisalign Express 5 is highlighted at the top of each aligner package.
 This indicates the type of case that was ordered from Invisalign according to the type and number of aligners needed to move your teeth.

 – Additionally, whether you set of aligners is part of a case refinement (to help make final tweaks to your teeth) may be indicated as well.

 – Which numbered set of aligners out of the total provided is shown on the front of each package as well as on each individual aligner.
 It is good to know where this is in case you have a mix up with your aligners and need to identify which aligner number you are wearing (or should be wearing).

 – Although it should be obvious whether an aligner is meant to fit over your upper or lower teeth, this is also indicated on the individual aligners.